 Spain is the second most visited country in Europe with more than 65 million visitors per year.
-This southern European destination is specially attractive to tourists for its extensive Mediterranean coastline with white sand beaches and mild temperatures year around, its delicious food (did anyone say paella?!), the friendly locals, and let’s be honest, the relatively affordable prices (compared to other European destinations) don’t hurt anyone either!
+This southern European destination is especially attractive to tourists for its extensive Mediterranean coastline with white sand beaches and mild temperatures year-round, its delicious food (did anyone say paella?!), the friendly locals, and let’s be honest, the relatively affordable prices (compared to other European destinations) don’t hurt anyone either!

 Madrid – Cuenca [170 KM]

 With a pit stop half way in Albacete, we made our way to Baéza.
-UNESCO World Heritage site for its incredibly well preserved 9th century architecture.
+UNESCO World Heritage site for its incredibly well preserved 9th-century architecture.
 It’s hard not to appreciate the beauty of a place where even the old courthouse and jail are as stunning as every other building around.
 And the views from our hotel, definitely worth getting lost looking for it.

 658 Km later we reached our first big stop, Granada.
 Famous for its breathtakingly beautiful Moorish palace of La Alhambra, the still reminiscent Almohad influence in the Albayzin neighbourhood’s architecture, its proximity to the Mediterranean sea and the Tropical coast of Spain, and the wowing neighbouring Sierra Nevada national park.
 Needless to say, Granada is far from boring.